cookies-xor-cream/HugoTest/content/posts/poetry/i-got-swooped.md

 ---

 I think that I
-Can't bear to watch
+can't bear to watch
-The fabric as it
+the fabric as it
-Comes to tear.
+comes to tear.

 We're always stuck
-Just one heart short,
+just one heart short,
-In need of double bit
+in need of double bit
-Support.
+support.

 The flashing lights
-And sudden sounds
+and sudden sounds
-Don't rattle me,
+don't rattle me,
-My head is sound.
+my head is sound.

 But it's the drinking
-That lets me brave,
+that lets me brave,
-Through lacked circumstance
+through lacked circumstances
-That I wholely crave.
+I wholely crave.

 Be it crow, or raven,
-Or magpie vulture,
+or magpie vulture,
 I ducked it and I
-Flew right under.
+flew right under.

 But wagtails are
-A backup plan,
+a backup plan,
-For when their shit
+for when their shit
-Starts to hit the fan.
+starts to hit the fan.

 They perch upon
-The lowly wall,
+the lowly wall,
-And pounce upon
+and pounced upon
-Without their claws.
+without their claws.

 But I dodged the sutures,
 I dodged the stitches,